gacela-project/gacela-project.com/content/docs/gacela-bootstrap.md

 There is actually a [YAML/YML config reader](https://github.com/gacela-project/gacela-yaml-config-reader) package out-of-the box in the Gacela repository.
 This package is not included by default in Gacela because it has its own specific dependencies.

-### You can define your own ConfigReaders
+### Custom ConfigReaders

-You can implement your custom config reader by using `ConfigReaderInterface`, and setting it to the config-singleton.
-For example:
+You can implement your custom config reader by using `ConfigReaderInterface`.

 ```php
 <?php # index.php